linuskang/whisp/README.md

 ## Licensing

-Blogger is licensed under the **Attribution-NonCommercial 4.0 International** license.
+Whisp is licensed under the **Attribution-NonCommercial 4.0 International** license.

 Please refer to **[CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)** for more information.